Eliah-Lakhin/papa-carlo/README.md

 ##### Build from sources

 1. Install [SBT](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html#installing-sbt).
 Version 0.13.0 is preferable.
-2. Run `sbt test` to compile and run tests.
+2. Run `sbt jvm/test` to compile and run tests.
-3. Run `sbt packageBin` to build JAR package.
-The JAR package can be found in the `target/` directory.
+3. Run `sbt jvm/packageBin` to build JAR package.
+The JAR package can be found in the `./jvm/target/` directory.
+4. Run `sbt js/optimizeJS` to build the project using [Scala-JS](https://github.com/scala-js/scala-js) compiler.
+JavaScript files are placed into `./js/target/` directory.
+This is experimental feature.

 License